Vaguery/pushforth-ruby/README.md

 The interpreter I've written here has a proxy `#step` method which applies `:eval` on the interpreter stack one step at a time until it's done.
 The `:eval` instruction does its thing on any _arbitrary_ list of tokens, and as a result it can also occur within `push-forth` source code.
 See below.

+## A more complex example

+Maarten's paper outlines a little `push-forth` interpreter written in `push-forth`.
+[Here it is, as a sort of over-ambitious acceptance test](https://gist.github.com/Vaguery/f2fcf15496720419146c), running itself running a script that adds 1+1.
+In other words: the interpreter "runs" an interpreter "running" `[[1, 1, :add]]`

 ## Instructions

 Instructions Maarten explicitly mentions in his brief account are, as I implement them: